Kingxukai/linux/Documentation/networking/l2tp.rst

 Implementations
 ---------------

-A number of open source applications use the L2TP kernel subsystem:
+A number of open source applications use the woke L2TP kernel subsystem:

 ============ ==============================================
 iproute2     https://github.com/shemminger/iproute2